tuckerweibell/recipe/src/components/EzTable/EzTable.md

 * Be used to show homogeneous content.
 * Help users visualize values from a data set.
 * Only display values supporting the data's purpose.
-* Allow filtering and sorting when embedded in a card.
-* Optionally include a heading to help identify the contents of the table at-a-glance.
+* Include a heading to help identify the contents of the table at-a-glance.
-* Optionally allow sorting and filtering interactions so that user's can view the data in meaningful ways.

 ## Alignment